galexla/django_webshop/README.md

 Change the following variables there:
 * `DJANGO_DB_PASSWORD` - create a strong root password.
 * `DJANGO_SECRET_KEY` - be sure to generate a random unique key!
 For this, you can run `openssl rand -hex 32`
-* `DJANGO_ALLOWED_HOSTS` - IP addresses and/or domain names which the web shop needs to be accessible from.
+* `DJANGO_ALLOWED_HOSTS` - IP addresses and/or domain names which the webshop needs to be accessible from.

 After configuring, run the webshop in a Docker container:
 * `docker compose build`
 * `docker compose up`

 If needed, you can change other variables in the `.env` file - see [Other .env variables](#-other-.env-variables).

+Please note that the real payment system is not connected.
+The stub expects the credit card number to be no longer than 8 digits and end with an even number other than 0.

 ## Sample data
 In debug mode, sample data is loaded automatically from `db.sqlite3` file - see `DJANGO_DEBUG` in [Other .env variables](#-other-.env-variables).